MaCFP/radi-db/README.md

 - 01_Experimental_Data
   - Reference and description of available experimental data
 - 02_Simulation_Base
-  - This folder includes the mapped data which can be used within OpenFOAM or FDS for benchmarking.
-The subfolders with the suffix `_mapped_Snapshots` provide the scripts to download, run and post-process radiation settings.
+  - This folder includes the initial "base" simulation setup of FDS for the FM Burner case and the OpenFOAM setup for the NIST Pool fire.
 - 03_Simulation_LBL_PMC
   - This folder includes the benchmark data (downloadable via the provided scripts) based on the PMC-LBL solver.
 - 04_Computational_Results
   - As for the gas phase subgroup, there the computational results of the participants are stored.
+  - This folder includes also two template folders
+    - One folder provides a template for the calculation with mapped data for FDS and OpenFOAM; these data can be used for benchmarking against the LBL-PMC data.
+The subfolders with the suffix `_mapped_Snapshots` provide the scripts to download, run and post-process radiation settings.
-  - An initial folder is provided for guidance with a very basic setup for FDS and OpenFOAM.
+    - The second folder provides guidance for post-processing the results of the new calculations with FDS and OpenFOAM.
 - 05_Utilities
   - This folder might include additional scripts for handling certain cases individually.